-• In a non-IV-A case, the child support worker has been unable to contact the recipient of services within a 60 calendar day period despite an attempt of at least one letter sent by first class mail to the last known address.
-NOTE: The 60 calendar day period commences the date the letter is mailed to the recipient of services.
+In a non-IV-A case, the child support worker has been unable to contact the recipient of services within a 60 calendar day period despite a good faith effort to contact the recipient through at least two different methods.
+NOTE: Acceptable methods of contact consist of a letter sent by first class mail to the last known address, a phone call made to the last known phone number, and an email sent to the last know email address, if any.
 The location of the recipient of services is also discussed in the Location section of this Chapter.